acmpesuecc/GrowPal/README.md

 # GrowPal
 This is a repository for managing code for the GrowPal project.
+Please open an issue if you find any!

 ## Installation
 Make sure the required libraries are installed.